philippberens/lifespan/analysis.md

 A linear model
 ==============

 A simple alternative hypothesis to the claim of the authors would be that MRAD actually keeps increasing and therefore, that there is no limit to human lifespan.
-To model this idea, we fit a simple linear model to the data:
+We are agnostic as to whether or not this model makes plausible predictions (apparently people have argued both ways), but it does represent a simple comparison model:

 ![](analysis_files/figure-markdown_github/linear_model-1.png)